Central California mortgage rates for refinancing and purchase transactions.

-Merced Is Important To Central California:
+Merced Is Important To Central California

-Merced, California is much smaller than both Fresno and Bakersfield however it’s an important city to Central California.
+Merced, California is much smaller than both Fresno and Bakersfield however it’s an important city in Central California.
 With a population of just over 80,000, Merced is nearly five times smaller than both cities.

 Merced was first incorporated in 1889 as a charter city and is named after the nearby river of the same name.
 Following the Great Recession nearly a decade ago, Merced is among the cities most severely affected by the economic downturn.
-Estimates suggest that values of homes in Merced fell to values similar to their values in the 1990s.
+Estimates suggest that the values of homes in Merced fell to values similar to their values in the 1990s.

 Merced is home to one of the newest universities in California, the University of California, Merced (commonly known as UC Merced).
 This institution was founded fifteen years ago in 2005.
 Traditionally, the economy of Merced has been built upon the combination of commercial agriculture and the nearby Castle Air Force Base.

-This Air Force base is now closed, however, and recently, the economy of Merced has undergone diversification, with industries like printing, boat building, logistics, and packing have all moved into the city.
+This Air Force base is now closed, however, and recently, the economy of Merced has undergone diversification, with industries like printing, boat building, logistics, and packing having all moved into the city.
 Merced is well-connected to the rest of California by air travel, bus travel, and train travel.

 It also sits on state highways 59, 99, and 140.

-Modesto Is Home To A Famous Winery:
+Modesto Is Home To A Famous Winery

 Originally founded in 1884, Modesto was first named after the financier William Ralston.
-In recognition of his own (perceived) humility, Ralston declared that the city was to be renamed to Modesto.
+In recognition of his own (perceived) humility, Ralston declared that the city was to be renamed Modesto.
 The town itself grew out of a train stop on the route from Sacramento to Los Angeles.

-Merced, CA grew steadily throughout the twentieth century and is currently the eighteenth largest city in California.
 During the Second World War, Modesto provided various foodstuffs for the Allied soldiers fighting overseas.